Kismara Pezzati: 2009 – 2018

-In 2014, the singer debuted in Barcelona at the Gran Teatre del Liceu as a Schwertleite in Wagner's Die Walküre.
-Other performance highlights for that year included a concert in Prague of the Missa Solemnis by Beethoven conducted by Helmuth Rilling, which was broadcast live on Czech TV; as well as her return to Bogotá to be the soloist in Luciano Berio's Folk Songs with the Bogotá Philharmonic Orchestra.
-She also performed at the Badisches Staatstheater Karlsruhe in Karlsruhe as Amme in Boris Godunov.
+In 2014, the singer debuted in Barcelona at the Gran Teatre del Liceu as Schwertleite in Die Walküre.
+Other performance highlights for that year included a concert in Prague of the Missa solemnis by Beethoven conducted by Helmuth Rilling, which was broadcast live on Czech TV; as well as her return to Bogotá to be the soloist in Luciano Berio's Folk Songs with the Bogotá Philharmonic Orchestra.
+She also performed at the Badisches Staatstheater Karlsruhe as Amme in Mussorgsky's Boris Godunov.

-In 2015, she returned to the Liederhalle Stuttgart for Manuel de Falla's El Amor Brujo with the Stuttgarter Kammerorchester and conducted by Matthias Foremny.
+In 2015, she returned to the Liederhalle Stuttgart for El Amor Brujo with the Stuttgarter Kammerorchester and conducted by Matthias Foremny.
 In the same year, the singer was featured in a tour with Les Siècles Orchester under the musical direction of François-Xavier Roth, its founder, with the opera Der Fliegende Holländer by Wagner, premiering at the Théâtre de Caen, in France, and at the Grand Théâtre de Luxembourg.
 At St. Gallen Opera, she was Juliette in Berlioz's Roméo et Juliette, Filipjewna in Eugen Onegin under the musical direction of Otto Tausk and stage direction by Lydia Steier, and Maffio Orsini in Lucrezia Borgia by Donizetti under the baton of Pietro Rizzo and scenic direction by Tobias Kratzer.